Forget Rookie of the Year, Aaron Judge is an MVP candidate

 With his major league-leading 13th homer, a two-run shot in the third off the Blue Jays' Marcus Stroman that was a 426-foot shot to center, Judge is hitting a dinger every 6.54 at-bats, which is on par with Barry Bonds' 6.52 HR/at-bat ratio when he hit 73 long balls in 2001.

 His 13 homers in the first 25 games are the most by a rookie in the history of the game.
-He has six homers in the last six games and 10 in the last 14.
-He is the seventh player in Major League history to hit at least 17 homers in his first 52 games.
+He has six homers in the past six games and 10 in the past 14.
+He is the seventh player in major league history to hit at least 17 homers in his first 52 games.
 The other Yankee to do it is Gary Sanchez, who is expected to return to the lineup on Friday at Wrigley Field.

-Judge's drive Wednesday was the sixth home run that he has hit that was 425 feet or longer, according to ESPN's Stats and Info, which is tops in baseball.
+Judge's drive Wednesday was his MLB-leading sixth home run of 425 feet or more, according to ESPN's Stats & Information.

 For good measure, Judge recorded the first three-hit game of his young career as well.
 His seventh-inning, one-out single allowed him to eventually score the tying run as the Yankees went on to win 8-6 over the Blue Jays.

 But it's Judge's ability to hit home runs that is making him scary good right now, like Bonds was in 2001.
-Back then, Judge, who grew up a few hours outside of San Francisco, was a nine-year-old, rushing to his TV to watch each cut Bonds would take.
+Back then, Judge, who grew up a few hours outside of San Francisco, was a 9-year-old, rushing to his TV to watch each cut Bonds would take.

 Now he is the center of the baseball universe.
 His at-bats are stop-everything events that have spectators breathlessly anticipating what his next highlight might be.